Tiiu Kera

-Tiiu Kera (born July 21, 1945) is a retired United States Air Force (USAF) major general.
+Tiiu Kera (born July 21, 1945) is a retired United States Air Force major general.

 Career

-The general was born in a displaced persons camp in Baden-Württemberg, Germany, to Estonian World War II refugees.
+The general was born in a displaced persons camp in Baden-Württemberg, Germany, to Estonian parents who were refugees of World War II.
 The family eventually settled in the Rochester, New York in 1949.
-She is a graduate of Valparaiso and Indiana universities.
+She is a graduate of Valparaiso University and Indiana University Bloomington.
 In 1973, Kera was commissioned as a distinguished graduate of Officer Training School.
 After assignments at several Air Force bases in the United States and South Korea, she served as a staff officer at Headquarters U.S. Air Force and Tactical Air Command.
 She then served as chief of the Military Personnel Branch at Langley Air Force Base, as director of personnel management at Headquarters Space Division, and as a strategic planner at the Joint Staff.
 After a fellowship year at the Harvard Center for International Affairs, she returned to Headquarters U.S. Air Force where she was responsible for security issues in the former Warsaw Pact and for developing military-to-military relations with those countries.

 As the first U.S. defense attach to Lithuania, the general represented U.S. defense leadership to the Lithuanian ministry of defense and armed forces, served as the defense adviser to the U.S. ambassador, and managed U.S. security assistance programs.
 She was director of intelligence for Headquarters U.S. Strategic Command, serving as senior intelligence officer and principal intelligence adviser to the commander in chief.

 Maj.
 Gen. Tiiu Kera was deputy chief, Central Security Service, National Security Agency, Fort George G. Meade, Maryland.
 As the principal adviser to the agency's director on military cryptology issues, she ensures military service contributions to the NSA/CSS's responsibilities as a national and combat support agency.
 She oversees the functioning of military cryptology system operations; develops policy and guidance on signals intelligence and information assurance for the military services; manages the partnership of the NSA/CSS and the Service Cryptologic Elements; and oversees military resource management at NSA and CSS.

 Kera retired on February 1, 2002.
 She is married to former United States Air Force military attorney and procurement officer Norm Wolfe.